Rahul-Baradol/resonance/README.md

 ## Deployment

-- NextJS is deployed on frontend
+- NextJS is deployed on [Vercel](https://vercel.com/)
-- Spring is deployed on render
+- Spring is deployed on [Render](https://render.com/)
-- MongoDB is deployed on free Atlas cluster
+- MongoDB is deployed on a free Atlas cluster